joatis/control_panel/docs/specs/project/project_definition.md

 The update method should translate a status 'word' into a status code and save the status code.

-The Update function should not allow for reassigning the organization_id, or project_id.
+The Update function should not allow for reassigning the organization_id, project_id, or project_uuid.
 If a project were to switch organizations, a new project record should be created.

 #### Responses